matsp/docker-flutter/README.md

 ## VSCode devcontainer

 You can also use this image to develop inside a devcontainer in VSCode and launch the android emulator or web-server.
-The android emulator need hardware accerlation, so their is no best practice for all common operating systems.
+The android emulator need hardware acceleration, so their is no best practice for all common operating systems.

 ### Linux #1 (X11 & KVM forwarding)